adobe-commerce/dropin-template/README.md

 These steps help ensure that your development process is smooth and your code is properly tested.

 ### I. Storybook
-The Storybook is a tool used for developing and testing UI components in isolation.
-Once a container/component is created using one of the commands above, a `.stories.tsx` file will also be created in the same directory as the component/container which can be editted to preview the component/container.
+Storybook is a tool used for developing and testing UI components in isolation.
+Once a container/component is created using one of the commands above, a `.stories.tsx` file will also be created in the same directory as the component/container which can be used to preview the component/container.

 Use ```yarn run storybook``` to spin up the Storybook environment at `http://localhost:6006/`.